Noncommutative resolutions and CICY quotients from a non-abelian GLSM: Considerations from mirror symmetry

 After setting $\varphi^{i}=\varphi$, we can search for septuples $(U_{1},U_{2},V_{1},V_{2},W_{1},W_{2},\varphi)$ such that the vanishing set of \eqref{eq:Laurent} is singular.
 That is, we seek solutions to

 We find seven solutions which we express as septuplets $(U_{1},U_{2},V_{1},V_{2},W_{1},W_{2},\varphi)$:

-The first three solutions furnish one $\IZ_{3}$ orbit of three points.
-So too do the second three solutions.
-The seventh solution gives a singular point that is fixed by the $\IZ_{3}$ symmetry.
+The three top left solutions furnish one $\IZ_{3}$ orbit of three points.
+So do the three top right solutions.
+The seventh solution in the lower left gives a singular point that is fixed by the $\IZ_{3}$ symmetry.

 So, $\widetilde{\MY}$ is singular if $\varphi\in\{\pm\ii/(3\sqrt{3}),\,1/27\}$.
 In the cases $\varphi=\pm\ii/(3\sqrt{3})$, there are three separate nodal points where an $S^{3}$ shrinks.
 In the case $\varphi=1/27$, there is only one shrinking $S^{3}$.